mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 #### Results

-Beginning in Q3, weekly testing of the FHIR Sandbox using Inferno was conducted since no live clients are currently using FHIR.
-13 of these tests were fully successful.
+Testing of the FHIR Sandbox using Inferno was conducted to keep using FHIR.
+17 fully successful tests were run in 2025.
 Weekly tests that were not successful were due to internal issues with test server availability.
 The FHIR Sandbox environment was always available, but the test system accessing it had unexpected unavailability impacting our ability to test the sandbox.

 #### Discussion

 When the test server was available for connection to the FHIR Sandbox, FHIR Inferno testing was successful.
-MIE plans to both continue with weekly testing beginning from 01/01/2025 and work with clients to robustly test real world scenarios throughout all of 2025.
+MIE plans to both continue with weekly testing in 2026 of FHIR 1.0 and then 2.0 capabilities once available.

 ### Measure 30: FHIR Patient Scope